The PRI Awards entry period has now closed.

-Where the Leaders’ Group will assess the breadth of signatories’ excellence, the PRI Awards will recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.
+Where the Leaders’ Group assesses the breadth of signatories’ excellence, the PRI Awards recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.

-The PRI Awards will be a great opportunity for all signatories to learn from each other’s successes.
-All the winning and shortlisted case studies will be published on the PRI website, along with commentary from the judging panel on what impressed them most about each project.
+The PRI Awards are a great opportunity for all signatories to learn from each other’s successes, as all the winning and shortlisted case studies will be published on the PRI website.

 Categories and criteria

-Signatories are invited to submit case studies in four categories for consideration by the judges, who will score each entry according to category-specific criteria:
+Signatories are invited to submit a case study in one of the four categories for consideration by the judges, who will score each entry according to category-specific criteria:

 - ESG incorporation initiative of the year

-- Real world impact investment initiative of the year
+- Real world impact initiative of the year

 As well as these four categories, we will also present an Emerging markets initiative of the year award to a signatory headquartered in an emerging market.
 The shortlist for this award will be comprised of the highest-scoring qualifying entries in the other four categories.